Hernandez single in 9th lifts Dodgers over Blue Jays 3-2

 WEB GEMS

 Dodgers left fielder Joc Pederson made a pair of defensive plays to rob Toronto of hits.
-He made a nice running grab near the wall on Bo Bichette’s line drive in the third and then a diving catch on a bloop fly by Jansen in the seventh.

-Guerrero made a diving catch on Russell Martin’s liner at third base in the eighth.
+He made a nice running grab near the wall on Bo Bichette’s line drive in the third and then a diving catch on a bloop fly by Jansen in the seventh. … Guerrero made a diving catch on Russell Martin’s liner at third base in the eighth.

 DON’T DREAM IT’S OVER